-Police: Former Braves player Otis Nixon is missing
+Former Atlanta Braves player who went missing is found safe

-WOODSTOCK, Ga.
-(AP) — Police in Georgia are looking for former Atlanta Braves player Otis Nixon, who disappeared over the weekend.
+Nixon has been found and he’s “safe,” said Brittany Duncan, a spokeswoman for police in Woodstock, a suburb northwest of Atlanta.
+She had no other details about his condition, where he was found or the circumstances.

+Duncan said there was no foul play involved, and that Woodstock police consider the case closed.

-In a Facebook post, the Woodstock Police Department says Nixon, who’s 58, was last seen leaving his home Saturday morning in a gray Range Rover.
-Police say he was on his way to a local golf course but never arrived.
+Nixon, 58, had been last seen around 10 a.m.
+Saturday leaving his home in Woodstock, Georgia, about 30 miles (50 kilometers) northwest of downtown Atlanta, police said.
+He left in a gray Range Rover and was on his way to a golf course where he had a tee time but never arrived, police said.

-Nixon was last seen wearing a black long sleeve shirt, black sweatpants, and a black baseball cap, with black Adidas shoes with white stripes.

-Nixon was an outfielder for the Braves and in 1991 was suspended for 60 days after testing positive for cocaine.
-He played for nine teams in 17 major league seasons, with his best years coming in Atlanta.
-He had 1,379 hits and 620 stolen bases, ranking 16th on the career list.

 Most Read Stories